NaveenMaurya749/AutomataLean/README.md

 # AutomataLean
 This project aims to formalize Automata Theory in Lean4.
 Some parts of Automata Theory have been already formalized in [Mathlib.Computability](https://leanprover-community.github.io/mathlib4_docs/Mathlib/Computability/DFA.html).
-This project aims to expand on the same, and potentially the
+This project aims to expand on the same, prove some important results regarding PDAs and CFGs, and potentially implement parsing algorithms for CFGs.

 ## Introduction
 **Automata Theory** is a fundamental area of theoretical computer science that focuses on the study of abstract computational models, known as automata, and the formal languages they recognize.
 It provides a mathematical framework for understanding the behavior of computational systems and the limits of what can be computed.